cytoscape/cytoscape.js-edgehandles/README.md

   handleLineType: 'ghost', // can be 'ghost' for real edge, 'straight' for a straight line, or 'draw' for a draw-as-you-go line
   handleLineWidth: 1, // width of handle line in pixels
   handleIcon: false, // Pass an Image-object to use as icon on handle.
 Icons are resized according to zoom and centered in handle.
+  handleOutlineColor: '#000000', // the colour of the handle outline
+  handleOutlineWidth: 0, // the width of the handle outline in pixels
   handleNodes: 'node', // selector/filter function for whether edges can be made from a given node
+  handlePosition: 'middle top', // sets the position of the handle in the format of "X-AXIS Y-AXIS" such as "left top", "middle top"
   hoverDelay: 150, // time spend over a target node before it is considered a target selection
   cxt: false, // whether cxt events trigger edgehandles (useful on touch)
   enabled: true, // whether to start the extension in the enabled state